exercism/scala/exercises/practice/robot-simulator/.approaches/introduction.md

 The handling of the `Bearing` values is an important implementation detail.
 One way to address it is through the handling of [`Enumeration`][enumeration] (Scala version 2) or [`enum`][enum] (Scala version 3) values.

+Another consideration is how the tests enforce implementing the robot with a [Fluent API][fluent] which lends itself to [immutability][immutability].
+The methods that operate on the robot don't change its state but create a new robot with a new state.
+The less state to manage means the less chance for state to accidentally be changed to something unintended.
+The lower the chance for unintended consequences, the more predictability in the code, and the less chance for bugs.

 ## Approach: `foldLeft()`

 ```scala